50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 NetNut has a large pool of various proxy servers, including some decent residential proxies.
 You’ll likely find all you need in their informative and convenient dashboard.
 What some users complain is missing is a good value for money, as NetNut might be the most expensive proxy provider on the market.

-• Targeting Options: Country, zip code, and city-level targeting.
+• Targeting options: Country, state, and city-level targeting.

-• Proxy Pool Size: Over 30 million residential proxies in 195 countries.
+• Proxy pool size: Over 80 million residential proxies in 195 countries.

-• Pricing: Pricing plans are based on the number of IPs purchased.
+• Pricing: Pricing plans are based on the amount of IPs purchased.

 Webshare is best suited for small to medium-sized use cases due to its pricing model.
 Lack of targeting options, custom rotation, and limited customer support keep these residential proxies low on our list.
 Yet, their pricing strategy occasionally offers some of the best prices for individuals.

-• Proxy Pool Size: Over 15 million IPs in main regions worldwide.
+• Proxy pool size: Over 20 million IPs in main regions worldwide.

 • Pricing: Various options based on bandwidth and a pay-as-you-go option.